 How to Apply

 Applications will be evaluated and approved on a rolling basis while funds remain available.
 Applying for financing from the HFFO program is a two-step process.
 First, the applicant submits a Pre-Application with basic information.
 Once a project’s programmatic eligibility is determined, the applicant will receive a letter disclosing its eligibility status and, if eligible, will be invited to submit a full application.

 If you are interested in applying for any of FCAP’s loan programs, please contact Makeba Wilson, at firstname.lastname@example.org.

 Ohio’s Healthy Food Access Crisis

 Healthy Food for Ohio addresses a tremendous unmet need identified in a 2014 statewide quantitative research study.
 The Food Trust conducted the study, commissioned by FCAP with funding support from the Ohio Regional Convergence Partnership, the United Way of Central Ohio and the United Way of Greater Cleveland.
-The study report, Food for Every Child: The Need for Healthy Food Financing in Ohio, determined where over one million Ohioans live in communities with high rates of diet-related death, low supermarket access and low-income.
+The study report, Food for Every Child: The Need for Healthy Food Financing in Ohio, determined where over one million Ohioans live in communities with high rates of diet-related death, low supermarket access and low-and moderate-income.